PrincetonUniversity/lucid/readme.md

 would be trivial!
 To demonstrate this, we include a simple example `bad_ordering.dpt`.
 By running `./dpt examples/popl/bad_ordering.dpt`, you will see that the type system generates an ordering error, and correctly points to the `Array.set(arr1, 0, 1)` line as the first out-of-order access.
 Reviewers are encouraged to try tweaking other examples to verify that ordering errors are in fact caught (the BloomFilterTimeout example is a good one for this, as it contains 3 BloomFilter globals).

 ### Performance claims
 Our performance claims appear in figures 14 and 15 of the paper, on page 24.
 Note that lines of code are not including comments; for easy evaluation, we have provided stripped-down versions of each example in the [ART]/examples/popl22_stripped directory that remove any comments and extraneous code.
 Note that we generally do not count `include` statements, since we are only evaluating the amount of _new_ code each written for each file.
+Note as well that the length of the Bidirectional Map file was reported incorrectly in the paper, and should be ~40 LoC instead of ~28.

 The `make evaluate` command can be used to automatically run Lucid on each example file and report the time taken to typecheck it; remember that times prefixed with a + in the paper are cumulative with the above time.
 Due to running on a VM, times may be [TODO] slower than reported in the paper.
 The evaluation script is [ART]/test/aec_evaluate.py, and the code used to time the typechecking process appears on lines 13-15 of [ART]/src/lib/frontend/FrontendPipeline.ml.
 The evaluation script prints its results to the command line, but can be redirected to a file easily, e.g. `make evaluate > tmp.txt`.
 * Our first set of claims is that we have implemented several general-purpose modules, as depicted in figure 14 of the paper.
 The table entries correspond to the files below: